danidiaz/thrifty-sailor/README.md

 At the time of writing this, the cheapest droplet—with 25 GB disk space—costs
 $5/mo.
 It will be billed even when it is off.

-Meanwhile, snapshot cost is based on space used and charged at a rate of
+Meanwhile, snapshot cost is based on space used, and it's charged at a rate of
 $0.05/GB/mo.
 Even if you use the full 25 GB disk, that will be $1.25/mo.

 So, if you have a pet development droplet, it is cheaper to keep it as an snapshot while you are not using it.
-But the cycle of snapshotting, deleting droplet, restoring droplet and deleting snapshot is tedious to perform through the web interface.
+But the cycle of snapshotting, deleting the droplet, restoring the droplet and deleting the snapshot is tedious to perform through the web interface.

-## Can't I do that with doctl?
+## Can't I do that with doctl already?

 Yes.
-I just decided to reinvent the wheel for educational purposes.
+I just reinvented the wheel for educational purposes.

 Here's a [doctl tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-doctl-the-official-digitalocean-command-line-client).